hack-a-chain-software/clickdapp/README.md

 ![Plsmic host page](./static/plasmic-host.png)

-Once your host app is properly initialized, you need to ensure that your project in [Plasmic Studio](https://studio.plasmic.app/) utilizes your local server.
+**Step 2.0 -** Once your host app is properly initialized, you need to ensure that your project in [Plasmic Studio](https://studio.plasmic.app/) utilizes your local server.
 This integration will give you access to the functionalities of ClickdApp.

 From your Plasmic project, click on the ellipsis menu by the name of the project on the top-left corner, and select “Configure project”: